traeblain/.comV2/content/blog/2016-reading.md

 ## Biggest Surprise

 {{< figure src="https://res.cloudinary.com/dixwznarl/image/upload/c_scale,w_230/notebook/books/the-lock-artist.jpg" title="The Lock Artist" class="align-left" link="https://www.amazon.com/Lock-Artist-Novel-Steve-Hamilton/dp/0312696957/ref=as_li_ss_tl?s=books&ie=UTF8&qid=1483677354&sr=1-1&keywords=The+Lock+Artist&linkCode=ll1&tag=traeblain-20&linkId=6ec994130bf2b11c5916127bcae6cc86" >}}
 Normally, I'd lay out my favorite Non-Fiction story....but it turns out I read zero non-fiction books last year.
 (I blame Erik Larson...)
-I plan to rectify that, but in lieu of a non-fiction, I will jump right to biggest surprise of last year.
+I plan to rectify that for this year

+But in lieu of a non-fiction, I will jump right to biggest surprise of last year.

 [The Lock Artist][lock] was a book that randomly showed up in some recommendation, and the description sounded interesting enough to try it.
 I'm glad I did.
 A tragic kid's life and his dive into safe cracking pulls on you in two different fronts...and it keeps pulling you in.
 I really didn't know what to expect, especially since GoodReads users tend to have a love/hate opinion of the book.
 But I thoroughly enjoyed it.
 Worth giving a try.